daniel-thomson/nzips/README.md

 # NZ IPS
-Experimental profiles for the NZIPS based on requirements developed by HISO
+Experimental profiles for the NZIPS based on requirements developed by HISO.